GluuFederation/oxRay/README.md

 	* You can choose any name here.
 9. All other options can be left as DEFAULT

-Please refer the attached screenshot..
+Please see the attached screenshot..
 ![client_registration](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/dynamic_client_registration_screen1.jpg)

 10. Click `Submit` and the following `Registration Request` and `Registration Response` will appear.
 ![json-request-response](https://raw.githubusercontent.com/GluuFederation/oxRay/master/img/json-request-response.jpg)

 11. Save the Registration Response to your local system.
 Parameters `client_id` and `client_secret` is used in Liferay when configuring `portal-ext.properties`.
 #### Modifying portal.properties